 If you are receiving financial aid through federal, state, or institutional funding at Barton, you must meet Satisfactory Academic Progress (SAP) standards as determined by the College.
-(For students with previous post-secondary credits, your initial SAP status upon entering Barton will be based upon your previous performance at other colleges.)
+(For students with previous post-secondary credits, your previous performance at other colleges will impact your SAP status at Barton.)